Why School Food Matters

 Instead of limiting menu options to pre-packaged offerings, scratch cooking allows schools to cater menus to their student population.
 This can include using more traditional ingredients and recipes that reflect students’ collective heritages, which can further enhance social learning and contribute to fostering a welcoming and integrated student community.

 School food services offer a viable career opportunity for culinary students outside of the restaurant industry.
 A career in school foods allows individuals to support transformative change within the school food system while also providing opportunities for personal career growth.
+School food careers provide a pathway for better pay, better benefits, and more opportunity for career advancement.
+Improved school food career advancement directly benefits the local workforce and will, in turn, strengthen local economies.

 Recommended Next Topic: Founder Chef Ann